WilliamSmithEdward/CMSSupervisorAutomation/README.md

 # CMSSupervisorAutomation
 VB.Net code for interfacing with Avaya's CMS Supervisor call center management software.
-Unit tests were performed using CMS Supervisor R19.
+Testing was performed using CMS Supervisor R19.

 ## Example

-The example below establishes a connection to both an MS Access database and a CMS Supervisor.
-After setting up the connections, it triggers a report generation based on selected date ranges and finally, disconnects from the CMS Supervisor.
+The example below establishes a connection to both an MS Access database and a CMS server.
+After setting up the connections, it triggers a report generation based on selected date ranges and finally, disconnects from the CMS server.

 * Initializes a connection to an MS Access database using the given path: "PATH_TO_ACCESS_DB.accdb".
 * Initializes a connection to the CMS Supervisor with specified server details and user credentials.